Emeralds seek the 'De Beers' treatment

 Clarity, brightness and color are established characteristics of diamonds.
 But the standards for emeralds are still in flux and not universally agreed upon, something that can affect pricing and profitability.

-Gemfields' goal is to do what privately owned De Beers did for diamonds by creating a stable market for emeralds and enhancing the gem's image as more than an exotic coloured stone.
+Gemfields' goal is to do what privately owned De Beers did for diamonds by creating a stable market for emeralds and enhancing the gem's image as more than an exotic colored stone.

 "We are very fortunate because we can look at De Beers' history and say: let's do what they did well, better, and let's avoid what they did wrong," Harebottle told Reuters in a telephone interview from the company's Kagem emerald mine in Zambia.